santiagoorozcor/ETL-dbt-movie-challenge/README.md

    Follow the instructions on the [Poetry documentation](https://python-poetry.org/docs/).
 It is recommended to install Poetry using `pipx`

-> [!NOTE]
-> Using `pipx` to install Poetry ensures it is isolated from your other Python packages and environments.

 3. **Install the project dependencies:**

     Install the dependencies with the following command: